Website structure audit report: free tool and fix-order guide

 That is how you avoid a redesign that looks better but performs worse.
 The design system, navigation, content plan, templates, schema, redirects, and measurement plan should all be shaped by the audit.
 Otherwise the redesign becomes a visual project instead of a business improvement.

 If you want the fast version, use the free website audit report.
+If you only need to test one page for search and answer readiness, run the SEO/AEO compatibility checker and use the SEO compatibility checker guide to interpret the result.
+If you need to show stakeholders what a report should contain, use the website audit report PDF sample guide.
 If the site needs deeper implementation, the next step is a technical SEO audit that turns findings into fixes.

 Frequently asked